cjerdonek/molt/README.md

 * Tested with Python 2.6 and 2.7.

-* Includes a test script that runs all unit tests and doctests in the project.
+* Includes a test script that runs all of the molt project tests.
   The test script includes--

   * command-line help,